 It may seem like a strange question, but it makes sense when you think about it.
-Dogs and bears kind of look similar, and in their evolutionary history, are they related more than the average person knows?
+Dogs and bears kind of look similar.
+Are they related more than the average person knows?
 Well, thankfully, science has some great answers on the history and classification of many of earth’s animal species.
 A bear does sort of look like a large, thick dog, don’t they?
 Well, let’s find out for certain: Are bears related to dogs?
+Let’s take a look at bears and dogs.

 Are bears related to dogs?

-The main question here is one of evolutionary history.
+The main question here is about the evolutionary history of bears and dogs.
 When we ask if something is “related,” we are asking if two animal species share a close genetic relative of one another.

 To quickly answer the question: Bears are not directly related to dogs.
 However, they do have an ancient ancestor that was shared between both species.
 As a second note of equal, if not greater importance, every living thing is related.
 Humans share a genetic ancestor with jellyfish as well as fungi, but those relations are significantly more distant than the relationship we share with chimps.
 The real question (and probably a more helpful one) is how closely and how distantly (timewise) are species related.